 We will then be able to complete your change of address.

-Find out which centres offer courses I’m interested in?
+How can I find out which centres offer the courses I’m interested in?

 What is Recognition of Prior Learning (RPL)?